 Red Hat has developed SELinux, a Linux kernel security module.
 It provides an effective mechanism to support security policies for access control.
 Currently, RHEL has SELinux enabled by default.
 It is a key component of Linux installations.

-There is a major distinction between Red Hat Enterprise Linux and other Linux distributions.
-Simply put, RHEL user are required to sign a support contract.
-Large organizations readily agree because they require professional support and service from vendors.
+Red Hat Enterprise Linux and other Linux distributions are completely different from one another.
+There is a support contract that REHL users need to sign.
+In such cases, large companies easily agree because they need service from vendors as well as professional support.
 But individual Linux users at home do not need assistance to solve operating system problems.

 In the comparison between Red Hat and Ubuntu, it is important to note that there is a third alternative.
 CentOS is another Linux enterprise distribution that is based on RHEL.
 The key distinction in Red Hat vs CentOS is the paid support feature.